Guide To Carbohydrates (Part 1):

 High GI (70 to 100) GI: white rice, cakes, pizza, and white bread.

-That is why it is important to eat foods that have a slower digestibility, like carbs made with Alchemy Fibre™.
-Alchemy Fibre™ has a low GI and is formulated with high dietary fibre.
-It has been proven to reduce the digestion rate of white rice to that of brown rice in lab and clinical studies.
-Alchemy Fibre™ can hence lower the GI of white rice for a slower glucose release.
+That is why it is important to eat foods that have a slower digestibility, like carbs that is cooked or prepared with Alchemy Fibre™.
+Alchemy Fibre™, when added to refined carbs during the cooking process, helps slow down glucose release to that of brown rice.
+This result has been shown in lab and clinical studies.
+Hence, Alchemy Fibre™ can make carbs healthier.